scrat-team/reve/README.md

 - **r-ref**
 	Add a reference of the component instance to parent component instance.
-	> Notice: Only work with 'r-component'.
+	> Notice: work with "r-component" only.

 	```html
 	<div r-component="header" r-ref="header"></div>